david-slatinek/nyx/README.md

 - [Grafana dashboard](monitoring)
     - Dashboard for project monitoring.

-AWS services were mainly for the project infrastructure:
+AWS services were mainly used for the project infrastructure:

 - Amazon SQS
     - Message queue for communication between the components.